chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 Time linkability is arguably simpler to mitigate, since new connections over time may opt to use new identifiers.
 For example, instead of resuming a TLS session with an existing session ID, a client may initiate a fresh handshake.
+As a simple rule, if an identifier at layer (N) changes, endpoints SHOULD use fresh identifiers for all lower layers, i.e., 1,.., (N-1).
+This means that new TLS sessions SHOULD be initiated from an endpoint with a fresh MAC address, IP addres, and TCP source port.

-In contrast, path linkability is more difficult to achieve, as it requires
+In contrast, path linkability is more difficult to achieve, as it requires using fresh identifiers for each protocol field.
+(This may not always be technically feasible.)
+Moreover, protocols such as QUIC explicitly try to enable path linkability via connection-level identifiers (CIDs) to support multihoming endpoints.
+This makes path linkability impossible to mitigate.

-XXX: describe why — involves cutting off connections, possibly.
-Need to align rotation events to minimize or limit linkability leakage: if identifier at layer (N) changes, then identifiers at layer (N - 1) and below should also change.
-(If TLS session ID changes for resumption, then all IP address, TCP port, Ethernet MAC address, etc. should also rotate)

-XXX: discuss difference in linkability across time and space (multiple paths). time is easier to enforce. space is harder to accomplish.

 # Timing Considerations